antoniehuang/my-website-react/public/CV.md

 ## Work Experience

 **University of Birmingham**, Birmingham, UK - `Jan 2020 - Jun 2022`
-- Worked with the ambassador team to run open and offer holder days, responsibilities includes sharing advice/personal experiences to prospec‑ tive students/parents and setting up the event venue.
+- Worked with the ambassador team to run open and offer holder days, responsibilities includes sharing advice/personal experiences to prospective students/parents and setting up the event venue.
 - Ran multiple campus/building tours both individually and as a team.
 - Setup and demonstrated robotics projects for prospective students and parents